|19TH CENTURY SHERIFFS

 |20TH CENTURY SHERIFFS

-Montgomery County was the third county created by the Republic of Texas on December 14, 1837.
+Montgomery County was the third county created by the Republic of Texas on December 14, 1837 from Washington County.
 Montgomery County was named for the newly created town of Montgomery.
-When Texas joined the Union in 1845, it was required to change the boundaries of its counties to make them smaller.
-As a result, Montgomery County was divided into six parts and became the parent county of Grimes, Madison, San Jacinto, Waller and Walker Counties.
+Texas joined the Union in 1845 and over the next 30 years Montgomery County was divided into five other parts then became the parent county of Grimes, Madison, San Jacinto, Walker and Waller Counties.

 The Montgomery County Sheriff’s Office is budgeted for over 900 employees making it the seventh largest sheriff’s office in the State of Texas.
 There are approximately 530 sworn peace officers allocated for the agency.
 Twenty-one percent of the sworn positions are supervisors in the rank of Sergeant and higher with the remaining 79 percent of the agency’s sworn officers dedicated to line-level duties.

 The Montgomery County Sheriff’s Office is organized into 11 divisions.
 With the exception of the Homeland Security Division, headed by the Chief Deputy, each division is headed by a Major, a Captain, or Civilian Director.
 All Captains and the IT Director report to the Chief Deputy.
 The Chief Deputy, Finance Director and Majors report directly to the Sheriff.
 Click here for a pdf version of our organization chart.